Textiles: Techniques and Materials

 Module Title: detailed information Textiles (An Introduction)

-Students have an opportunity to submit their work for assessment should they wish to gain the CIT: Single Module Certification for this course.
+Students have an opportunity to submit their work for assessment should they wish to gain the MTU: Single Module Certification for this course.

 Tutor: Caroline Smith